kelfra/muxly/docs/user-guide/connectors.md

 1. **BigQuery**: Connect to Google BigQuery to extract data via SQL queries
 2. **Google Analytics 4**: Connect to GA4 to retrieve analytics metrics and dimensions
 3. **HubSpot**: Connect to HubSpot CRM to access contacts, companies, deals, and more
+4. **Custom API**: Connect to any RESTful API endpoint to fetch custom metrics
-4. **Custom Plugins**: Extend Muxly with your own custom connectors
+5. **Custom Plugins**: Extend Muxly with your own custom connectors

 ## General Configuration